dolcikey/PostSelectML/README.md

 ### README.md - You are Here - General Overview of the Repository
 ### 01_PostScriptML_EDA.ipynb - Data Preparation and EDA Notebook, includes augmentation of the 		image sets, visualizations and some exploration of the images
 ### 02_PostScriptML_Modeling.ipynb - Model coding notebook
-### Scripts - for adding models to the AWS Files, Models
+### SCRIPTS - for adding models to the AWS Files, Models
-### Visuals - PNG files of all visuals in the EDA and Modeling Notebooks
+### VISUALS - PNG files of all visuals in the EDA and Modeling Notebooks

 ## Data